 The sour taste of coffee comes from bad brewing and bad beans.
 Under brewed coffee will taste sour and acidic.
 At the same time, under-roasted beans and beans that are old and stale will produce sharp, lemony flavors.

-If your coffee smells like fish, no need to panic.
-This is a regular occurrence, and most of the time, it won’t affect the taste of your cup.
-If you can’t stand the smell, try switching to a different brand or storing your beans properly to prevent them from having this fish smell again.
+However, most coffee lovers can’t stand the smell so it's worth switching to a different brand or storing your beans differently to prevent them from having this fish smell again.